 Welcome to RNA’s Greening Initiative!
 Through our Greening Committee, we beautify neighborhood street corners and parkways with native flower gardens, host neighborhood clean-up days and social events, and work with other Chicago organizations on greening efforts in Ravenswood.

-- Wish to start your own native garden?
+• Wish to start your own native garden?
 Become an RNA Member and we will supply you with free native plants and flowers, labor, and expertise to green your portion of Ravenswood.
 These native plants, grown by RNA, help with drainage, support pollinators, and are used as multiple annual educational experiences for all ages!
+Complete this interest form to join our waitlist.

 If you would like to start your corner/parkway garden, or learn more about our initiatives, contact Andy Smerczak at ravenswoodneighbors@gmail.com